 Body contouring procedures, such as a body lift, are often recommended when generalised laxity of the abdominal tissues develops after significant weight loss.
-This condition has become more common, particularly in people who have undergone bariatric surgery.
+This has become increasingly common, particularly in people who have undergone bariatric surgery.

 Body contouring after weight loss can offer a range of physical, emotional, and health-related benefits, particularly for those who have lost a significant amount of weight and are left with excess or sagging skin.
 Here are the key benefits: